InboundResearch/Bedrock/Java/README.md

 ```

 ### Versions

-Working with the brew installations can be troublesome when updates happen and your version disappears.
+Working with the brew installations of some core packages (like the Java Development Kit) can be troublesome when updates happen and your version disappears.
 The complete installations are maintained in the `$HOMEBREW_PREFIX/Cellar` directory, but best-practice is to use the symlinks in the `$HOMEBREW_PREFIX/opt` directory, so you don't have to hard code a version.

 There will typically be links to the Cellar named with and without a version number.
 For instance: